Biography

 • Served as trial counsel for S3G in an action based on texture compression.
 The case was tried in March–April 2011 after prevailing at Markman hearing in November 2010.
 In 2011, the judge ruled Apple infringed two patents and recommended exclusion of unlicensed Apple Mac computers.
 Jurisdictional ruling was appealed and oral argument imminent when Apple settled.
 (337-TA-724)

-• Publications and Presentations
+Publications and Presentations

-• Moderator, “A Discussion With The Administrative Law Judges,” United States International Trade Commission Trial Lawyers Association Annual Meeting, November 13, 2020
+• Moderator, “A Discussion with The Administrative Law Judges,” United States International Trade Commission Trial Lawyers Association Annual Meeting, November 13, 2020

 • Speaker, “Establishing a Domestic Industry at the ITC,” ITCTLA and Philadelphia Intellectual Property Lawyers Association, September 17, 2019